Legit-Labs/legitify/docs/github/actions/all_repositories_can_run_github_actions.md

 ---
 layout: default
-title: GitHub Actions Is Not Restricted To Selected Repositories
+title: GitHub Actions Should Be Restricted To Selected Repositories
 parent: Actions Policies
 grand_parent: GitHub Policies
 ---

-## GitHub Actions Is Not Restricted To Selected Repositories
+## GitHub Actions Should Be Restricted To Selected Repositories
 policy name: all_repositories_can_run_github_actions

 severity: MEDIUM